dsi-engineering-ag/kubernetes-hands-on/04-networking-ingress/readme.md

 - Where does the answer for your HTTP GET come from?

 ## AWS
 We are using the AWS Load Balancer Controller.
-TODO: preinstall cluster with security or do it themselves?
+The controller is already installed.
+You can find them using the following command:
+`kubectl get pods -n kube-system`

 ## 1. Create an ingress resource

 Let's add a route to our auction backend:

+### minikube
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress